How to write a motor controller

 Some controllers may not be able to reset the position to a different value.
 In these cases, your controller code should be able to emulate such a feature.
 This can be easily done, but it requires you to make some changes in your code.

-We will now assume that the Springfield motor controller doesn’t support steps per unit feature.
+We will now assume that the Springfield motor controller doesn’t support defining the position.
 The first thing that needs to be done is to modify the AddDevice() method so it is able to store the resulting offset between the hardware read position and the position the should be returned (the define_position_offset).
 The ReadOne() also needs to be rewritten to take the define_position_offset into account.
 Finally DefinePosition() needs to be written to update the define_position_offset to the desired value:

 class SpringfieldMotorController(MotorController):